beyondcode/tinkerwell-helper/README.md

 ## Usage

+> Note: You need Tinkerwell version 2.2.0+ in order to use this package.

 Use the `tinker` method to open Tinkerwell with the given variables available in the Tinkerwell scope.

 For example: